wpdk/wpdk/README.md

 <a id="source"></a>
 ## Source Code

-To ensure that correct CR/LF line endings are used, add the definitions in .\wpdk\gitattributes as global gitattributes.
-The source code can then be obtained using:
+The source code can be obtained using:

 ~~~{.sh}
 git clone https://github.com/wpdk/wpdk